adityav31121999/MonoNN/README.md

   - For 2D i/o, it has 2D product and Activations per layer.
     - Output is calculated via Mean/Max/Weighted Mean Pooling.
   - Hyperparameters such as learning rate, decay rate and regularisation parameters are also provided.
+  - 2D bias matrix for each weight matrix.
+    - The reason behind this is simple, an MLP will have bias vector, and element wise added to the output obtained by product of previous activation and current weight.
+    - Single bias value can tune the signal obtained by product of row and column vector.
+For monomial nature, this can be tricky, since it can explode.
+    - Hence, each weight value has its own bias and alpha is use to make coefficients to absorb the major change compared to biases that absorb the minor part.

 ## Features